 Physical Development - Children develop control and co-ordination in large and small movements.
 They move confidently in a range of ways and handle equipment and tools effectively.
-Children learn about the importance for good health of physical exercise and a healthy diet.
+Children learn about the importance of good health, the need of physical exercise and a healthy diet.
 They learn to manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.